-How Transparent Is Your Pass-Thru Pricing?
+How Transparent Is PBM Pass Through Pricing?

 When contracts are passed-thru multiple PBMs and pharmacy benefit resellers, there are hidden revenue streams cut from the spread of each network claim, percentage taken from rebates, and formulary management fees.
 Potential savings diminish when processed through this funnel.